 Why It Matters

 Cold plunges have become popular in wellness circles, often promoted as a way to sharpen focus, increase mental resilience, and improve executive function.
-But while the physiological effects of cold exposure are well known, the evidence for cognitive benefits is more mixed than many claims suggest.
+While a “jolt” of alertness can certainly be experienced from a frigid plunge, the evidence for actual & sustained cognitive benefits is more muted than many claims suggest.

 What the Research Shows